otosky/docker-hadoop/README.md

 * Spark: http://localhost:4040/
 * *Note: If running Spark under YARN, the CSS formatting for the UI at port 4040 is broken.
 You should instead visit via the YARN UI.*

 **Note: The UIs will try to reconcile the hostname in hyperlinks as the relevant container names, e.g. "resourcemanager:8088/..." for YARN.
 This is kind of annoying if you want to bounce around the logs.
-The hack I've come up with in the meantime is to use the included tampermonkey JS-script to change all the hrefs to reference "localhost".**
+The hack I've come up with in the meantime is to use the included tampermonkey JS-script to change all the hrefs to reference "localhost".
+This doesn't always work if the redirects are proxied, however.**

 ## Configure Environment Variables